 This set will add some color to the kitchen with an aqua exterior, a stain-resistant white ceramic interior, and black handles with stainless steel accents.
 For easy cleaning, the set is dishwasher safe.

 The larger skillets have a textured surface that improves food release, which is great when you’re cooking a large piece of meat or fish, or when you’ve got the pan full of breaded cutlets.
-The lids are shatter resistant glass with round knobs, and the set is oven safe to 350 degrees.
+The lids are shatter-resistant glass with round knobs, and the set is oven safe to 350 degrees.

 This aluminum cookware is lightweight for easy handling, while it also heats quickly and evenly.
-The set includes a 2 quart saucepan with lid, a 5 quart Dutch oven with cover, a 5 inch mini skillet, an 8 1/2 inch skillet, a 10 inch skillet, and 11 1/2 inch skillet with lid.
+The set includes a 2-quart saucepan with lid, a 5-quart Dutch oven with cover, a 5-inch mini skillet, an 8 1/2 inch skillet, a 10-inch skillet, and 11 1/2 inch skillet with lid.
 The set also includes nylon cooking tools for use with the cookware: a slotted turner, a slotted spoon, and a solid spoon.

-If storage space is an issue in your kitchen, this multi-colored set nests neatly thanks to the removable handle that stays out of the way when it’s not needed.
+If storage space is an issue in your kitchen, this colorful set nests neatly thanks to the removable handle that stays out of the way when it’s not needed.
 The set also includes two plastic lids, so some of the cookware can double as food storage containers.

-The set includes a 1.7 quart sauce pan, a 2 1/2 quart stock pot with a glass lid for cooking and a plastic lid for storage, a 3 quart low sided stock pot with glass lid for cooking and a plastic lid for cooking, an 11 inch frying pan, one removable handle to fit all of the pans, and one pan protector.
+The set includes a 1.7-quart saucepan, a 2 1/2 quart stockpot with a glass lid for cooking and a plastic lid for storage, a 3-quart low sided stockpot with glass lid for cooking and a plastic lid for cooking, an 11-inch frying pan, one removable handle to fit all of the pans, and one pan protector.